 Lab Created Diamonds

-All of the lab created diamonds at Brilliant Earth are physically, optically, and chemically indistinguishable from our natural diamonds.
+All of the lab created diamonds at Brilliant Earth have the same physical, optical, and chemical properties as our natural diamonds.
 Even when using professional gemological equipment, lab created diamonds are nearly impossible to differentiate from natural diamonds and can only be identified with extensive scientific testing using specialized equipment.
 Lab created diamonds should always come with a gem certification identifying them as laboratory grown.

-Arriving at a process that allows for identical composition in lab created and mined diamonds has taken decades, and not compromising quality has been worth the wait.
+Arriving at a process that allows for the same composition in lab created and mined diamonds has taken decades, and not compromising quality has been worth the wait.

 Lab created diamonds are an appealing option for many brides and grooms—they are a slightly more affordable than their naturally-mined counterparts and are starting to become available in larger sizes.
 Brilliant Earth is pleased to offer a wide selection of colorless lab diamonds.